-Figures 7 and 8 below shows the basin water supply and total demands the basin for the period of 1988-2012 for the Upper Platte Basin, upstream from Odessa, NE.
+Figures 8 and 9 below show the basin water supply and total demands for the period of 1988-2012 for the entire Upper Platte River Basin, upstream from Odessa, NE.
 Each component of the supply and demand is shown on the charts.
-The final chart (Figure 9)
+The final chart (Figure 10) show the annual balance, which is the supply minus the demand.
+When all demands in the basin are considered, the demands outweigh the supplies in most years.
+This means that there are times when the supplies are not adequate to meet all the demands.